BASIC interpreter: Performance

 The range of design decisions that went into programming a BASIC interpreter were often revealed through performance differences.

 Line-management implementations often affected performance and typically used linear search.
-Delimiting each line with a CR would make a GOTO or GOSUB to a later line would take longer, as the program would need to iterate over all the lines to find the target line number.
-In some implementations, such as Atari BASIC, the length of each line was recorded and stored after the line number, so that the program did not have to scan each character of the line to find the next carriage return.
-Many implementations would always search for a line number to branch to from the start of the program; MS-BASIC would search from the current line, if the destination line number was greater.
+In Tiny BASIC, and others, in order to find a line the system had to read each byte of the source code looking for a CR, which indicated the next item was a line number.
+This meant the system had to read the entire program until it found its target for a GOTO or GOSUB, imposing a large performance penalty.
+MS-BASICs, and its many derivatives, stored a pointer to the next line, so if one line number was seen not to match, it could immediately move to the next line number.
+Atari BASIC used an 8-bit line length instead of a pointer, saving a byte.
+Many implementations would always search for a line number to branch to from the start of the program; MS-BASIC would search from the current line if the destination line number was greater.
 Pittman added a patch to his 6800 Tiny BASIC to use a binary search.

 Working solely with integer math provides another major boost in speed.
 As many computer benchmarks of the era were small and often performed simple math that did not require floating-point, Integer BASIC trounced most other BASICs.
 On one of the earliest known microcomputer benchmarks, the Rugg/Feldman benchmarks, Integer BASIC was well over twice as fast as Applesoft BASIC on the same machine.
 In the Byte Sieve, where math was less important but array access and looping performance dominated, Integer BASIC took 166 seconds while Applesoft took 200.
 It did not appear in the Creative Computing Benchmark, which was first published in 1983, by which time Integer BASIC was no longer supplied by default.
 The following test series, taken from both of the original Rugg/Feldman articles, show Integer's performance relative the MS-derived BASIC on the same platform.

-In theory, Atari BASIC should have run faster than contemporary BASICs based on the Microsoft pattern.
-Because the source code is fully tokenized when it is entered, the entire tokenization and parsing steps are already complete.
-Even complex mathematical operations are ready-to-run, with any numerical constants already converted to its internal 48-bit format, and variables values are looked up by address rather than having to be searched for.
-In spite of these theoretical advantages, in practice, Atari BASIC is slower than other home computer BASICs, often by a large amount.
-In practice, this was not borne out.
-On two widely used benchmarks of the era, Byte magazine's Sieve of Eratosthenes and the Creative Computing benchmark test written by David H. Ahl, the Atari finished near the end of the list in terms of performance, and was much slower than the contemporary Apple II or Commodore PET, in spite of having the same CPU but running it at roughly twice the speed of either.
-It finished behind relatively slow machines like the Sinclair ZX81 and even some programmable calculators.